petepm/Slundge/lyrics.md

 Up down left right over the background show Perturbations grow
 Disparate rarefied
-But yeah we got to move together
+But yeah we're bound to move together
 To glean clues
-From obscene news
+From obscene views

 To infinitely shear
 We can't all steer